 For those patients suffering from a previous medical condition that led to the prescribing of clonidine by their physician, a full medical checkup is required to help determine the best treatment available for the preexisting condition to replace the clonidine medication.
 The presence of medical personnel is important at this stage to make certain the preexisting condition is under control while tapering off from the clonidine.
 Until the dosage levels reach zero and the clonidine is out of the patient's system, starting new medication may be difficult unless it's compatible with the clonidine use.

 It's important that a patient begins treatment for clonidine withdrawal as early as possible.
 Locating a treatment facility when time is short can be difficult without help.
 Help is available, though, by calling a national toll-free hotline.
-The number for the hotline is 1-888-658-5242.
+The number for the hotline is 1-888-935-1318.
 Once connected, you can speak with a knowledgeable operator who can answer your questions concerning clonidine withdrawal.
-The operator can also provide you with a referral to an available treatment facility in your area.
 The call will be kept confidential, and the line is staffed 24 hours a day for your convenience.

 |Clonidine Information at a Glance|

 |Medication Name, Costs||Class of Medicine|